frasertajima/fortran/CIFAR-10 cuDNN/v28_baseline_plus_export/inference/README.md

 1. ✅ Export module created
 2. ✅ Python loader created
 3. 🔄 Integrate into training scripts (you do this)
-4. 📓 Create Jupyter inference notebook (coming soon)
+4. 📓 Create Jupyter inference notebook
-5. 📊 Add visualization tools (coming soon)
+5. 📊 Add visualization tools

 ---